Skip to main content

 What Is an Oil-Free Compressor?

-Oil-free air compressors use compressor designs such as scrolls, or materials like Teflon, water, or air for lubrication.
+Oil-free air compressors use compressor designs such as scrolls, or materials such as Teflon, water, or air for lubrication.
 They are lighter and more compact, making them suitable for many applications, including the food and beverage industry, where air purity is essential.

 How They Work